salvatore999uwo/CSharp_Practice/README.md

 # CSharp_Practice
-practicing C# skills in preparation for a new project using Emgu CV
+practicing C# skills and starting some small machine vision projects using visual studio